its-relative/MachineLearningMastery/Readme.md

 ## About Me

 I'm Sapeksh Tomar a data science enthusiast with a passion for learning and exploring new technologies.
-You can find more about me on [Your LinkedIn Profile] or [Your Personal Website].
+You can find more about me on https://www.linkedin.com/in/sapeksh-tomar/.

 ## License